Layering

 stabiliser) is lamé.
 Though I have exposed narrow channels of it in Toronto and

-to tame it both visually and technically.
+order to tame it both visually and technically.
 Naked lamé can be too dominant.
-Though

-I have exposed larger areas in Canberra, I have tried to subdue the sheen with
+Though I have exposed larger areas in Canberra, I have tried to subdue the

 Return to Machine Embroidery